 Ubuntu being Linux (and Linux being awesome) means you’re not stuck with the vanilla-flavoured defaults the distro ships with.
 It’s easy to change icon theme on Ubuntu to give your desktop a striking new look, all in one easy move.

-To change icon theme on Ubuntu you need to use the Unity Tweak Tool app.
-This is free, available to install from Ubuntu Software.
-If you’re using the GNOME Shell desktop you should use the GNOME Tweak Tool to change icon theme.
+To change icon theme on Ubuntu 16.04 LTS you need to use the Unity Tweak Tool app (free, available to install from Ubuntu Software).
+If you’re using Ubuntu 18.04 LTS you can use the GNOME Tweaks to change icon theme (again, free and available in Ubuntu Software).

-If you’re not sure how to install Ubuntu icons don’t worry; we explain how to download and install each of the icon packs listed.
+If you’re not sure how to install Ubuntu icons don’t worry; we explain how to install each of the icon packs listed below.

-All of the icon sets listed work fine on the Ubuntu and Ubuntu-based distributions.
+Finally, all of the icon sets listed work fine on the Ubuntu and Ubuntu-based distributions, such as Linux Mint and Peppermint OS.

 Naturally our favourite icon themes might not be yours, so if there’s a set you think fellow readers should check out, do share a screenshot and a download link in the comments section.